UPDATE

 Firearms

-• If you intend to carry a firearm while on the job as a bail bond recovery agent, you must keep a current firearm certification from the CJTC.
+If you plan to carry a firearm while on the job, you must have a current firearm certification from CJTC.

-Note: We aren't authorized to certify specific training facilities or trainers approved to provide any bail bond recovery agent training.
+Note: We don't certify specific training facilities or trainers to provide bail bond recovery agent training.